THE ZETTER HOTEL LONDON – REVIEW

-It’s hard to imagine a time when Clerkenwell smelled of anything other than fine hand-soaps and artisan coffee but the East End of London in bygone days was nothing but a warren of dirt and industry.
-Like a student bedsit, the cigarette factories, printing trades and overcrowded employee housing created a melting pot that would send you nose-blind!
+It’s hard to imagine a time when Clerkenwell smelled of anything other than fine hand soaps and artisan coffee but the East End of London in bygone days was nothing but a warren of dirt and industry.
+The cigarette factories, printing trades and overcrowded employee housing created a melting pot that would send you nose-blind!

 Nowadays, slick warehouse conversions and fashionable worker-cottages bring style en masse to this little trendy district, and The Zetter Hotel does well to blend in.

-Situated on Clerkenwell Road amongst creative work-spaces and fashionable restaurants, this modern establishment takes design very seriously and gives a subtle nod to the original Italian architects of Victorian Britain.
+Situated on Clerkenwell Road amongst creative work spaces and fashionable restaurants, this modern establishment takes design very seriously and gives a subtle nod to the original Italian architects of Victorian Britain.
 It was because of the little design details that we booked ourselves in for two nights in September for our anniversary.
-From the minute you walk through the doors you are greeted with colours and textures galore, the other-worldly chandelier and floral mural in the lobby area remind you that this is no run of the mill hotel : The Zetter want you to have fun and enjoy yourselves.
+From the minute you walk through the doors you are greeted with colours and textures galore The other-worldly chandelier and floral mural in the lobby area remind you that this is no run-of-the-mill hotel : The Zetter hotel wants you to have fun and enjoy yourselves.

-The rooms are pretty small, but this is London.
+The rooms at The Zetter are pretty small, but this is London.
 However, they redeem themselves with fluffy rugs, bold upholstery and Nespresso coffee machines.
 Oh, and I have to mention the non-mist mirror in the bathroom!
-I didn’t even know that was a thing but it so is, and it’s so going on my list of ‘top inventions’, along with banana guards and handbag phone chargers.
+I didn’t even know that was a thing but it so is, and it’s so going on my list of renovations at home.

 We booked the Rooftop Studio with its own private balcony and amazing views of the city, including The Gherkin and St Paul’s.
 It’s a gorgeous room with bags of personality and Mr MLLH does like a view.
-However, at £350 a night I felt I was expecting a bit more.
-Don’t get me wrong – after spending hours searching for the perfect hotel and room for our Anniversary celebration I still feel we made the right choice but next time I would choose their ‘Deluxe’ room for £100 less and do without the balcony (the deluxe room does have a Juliette balcony though – patio doors which open up to a glass guard, so you can sit in your room and still enjoy the view)
+It cost us £350 a night and having the balcony was an extra bonus for us as we love a London cityscape view.
+However, next time I would just choose their ‘Deluxe’ room for £100 less and do without the balcony.
+It does still have a Juliette balcony though – patio doors that open up to a glass guard, so you can sit in your room and still enjoy the view.

-- Brompton Bikes available to borrow for free
+- Brompton Bikes are available to borrow for free

 - Raindance shower